-Manatee Spring is designated as an Outstanding Florida Spring flowing at the first magnitude level in Levy County.
-Manatee Spring State Park is in the Suwannee River Water Management District and is the first spring on the Suwannee River upstream of where it enters the Gulf of Mexico.
+Manatee Springs is designated as an Outstanding Florida Spring flowing at the first magnitude level in Levy County.
+Manatee Springs State Park is in the Suwannee River Water Management District and is the first spring on the Suwannee River upstream of where it enters the Gulf of Mexico.
 It is a popular stop for manatees in the winter months.
 It remains above most floodwaters in the rainy season due to its high flow rate and location several hundred feet off the Suwannee River.
 Drawing on a deep and powerful cave system, Manatee Spring historically held “a lucid sea green color…throwing up small particles or pieces of white shells,” according to early European accounts.
 Today the headspring suffers from elevated nitrate levels, which promote dense algae growth.
 Despite Manatee’s impaired state, many divers frequent the nearby Catfish Hotel sinkhole, which provides easy access to a cave system renowned for its strong flow and challenging conditions.

 In 2016, the Florida Legislature passed the Florida Springs and Aquifer Protection Act.